 FAP 411 Multi-Media & Image Development I (Painters/Sculptors) (2.2); 3 cr.
 This is the course where student can choose to work with different techniques from video and computer art to realistic painting and sculpture.
-This multi-media approach is geared towards the development of a personal vocabulary as well as of acquisition the needed skills.
+This multimedia approach is geared towards the development of a personal vocabulary as well as acquisition of the needed skills.
 Prerequisites: FAP 321 & FAP 323.